 But many convection devices, especially portable models, are actually hybrids that use conduction heating as part of their process.
 So these vapes will produce more odor.

 How to Reduce the Smell of Vaping Weed

-Although the smell is already quite subtle, there are some easy things you can do to control the amount of odor produced when vaping.
+Although the smell is already subtle, there are some easy things you can do to control the odor produced when vaping.
 If you're using your vaporizer outdoors, none of this is necessary.
 The smell will be hardly noticeable and dissipate almost instantly.

 If you're vaping indoors, and you want to keep smell to a minimum, vape in a well-ventilated room or turn on a fan.
 This will help the odor from vapor disappear faster.
 You can also open a window and stand near it, blowing your vapor out the window.

 Tips to get rid of the smell of weed

 If you're looking for a discreet session, stick to lower temperatures.
 There will still be a smell, but it will be barely noticeable.
 Another trick: you can also vape different herbs, such as peppermint or chamomile, to make vaporization smell like something different.